 When in doubt, just ask.

+Although it’s almost universally acknowledged that there are some things you should just never do at weddings, there are exceptions to every rule.
 Whether you’re newly engaged or you just received (another) save-the-date in the mail, when in doubt about wedding etiquette, never be afraid to ask for clarification.
 When you nail that “steampunk chic” dress code, you’ll be glad you did.